ashes999/game-development-course/README.md

 - **Android Games:** Post on Google Play and [SlideMe](http://slideme.org/).
 - **OUYA Games:** Market on [the official forums](http://forums.ouya.tv/categories/games) and on [these forums](http://ouyaforum.com/forum.php)

+# Speciality Games
+## Kids Games
+### Readings
+- [How to Design a Menu Interface for a Toddler's Game or App](http://gamedevelopment.tutsplus.com/tutorials/how-to-design-a-menu-interface-for-a-toddlers-game-or-app--cms-20824): how to make your app UI more usable for young children.